 Cerbos

-Cerbos is authentication layer allowing users to design access control rules for application resources.
+Cerbos is an authentication layer that allows users to define access control rules for application resources.

 Capabilities: